Nerina Shute: First marriage

+Wentworth Day (left) and Shute (right) in 1936.

 Shute met the journalist James Wentworth Day.
 Despite his being a High Tory on the extreme right, she married him in 1936, as his second wife.
 They were divorced in 1943.
 Day wished her to give up her job with Max Factor, which instead became full time.
 They lived a busy social life, but quarrelled about politics.
 At this time, Nerina went fox-hunting; she was also photographed with the Australian stockwhip expert Col. Holman-Jones.

 Day earned money as a journalist, but did not live within his income, and Shute left him in August 1937, going to stay with Aimée Stuart.

+Shute (left) with The Prodigal Mother actress Ellen Pollock (right) in 1937.

 Shute's play The Prodigal Mother was performed at the Q Theatre on 17 January 1938, put on by Jack de Leon.
 The cast included Nancy O'Neil, Winifred Evans, Ellen Pollock, Jack Livesey and Mignon O'Doherty.
 The producer was Frank Collins, who had worked for C. B. Cochran.
 Her husband approached Cochran in the hope of a transfer to the West End, but without success.
 Shute did have further contact with Edward Leadlay, Cochran's press publicist, in 1938.
 He was involved in setting up an Argus Press monthly, Plus Living, where she was a contributor with James Agate and S. P. B. Mais.

 Visiting her mother in Rottingdean, Sussex, in early 1939, Shute met two women: "Andy" Sharpe (Dorothy Anderton Sharpe 1903–1978); and, somewhat older, Helen Patricia Mayo.
 They were respectively a gynaecologist and one of the first female dental surgeons.
 Nerina had an affair with Helen, and moved into Andy and Helen's house in Portland Place, in August 1939.

 After war broke out in September of that year, Shute joined a North London ambulance team.